Alibaba extends its reach in China as coronavirus outbreak opens doors

 “It’s something I haven’t seen ... any other company do at that scale,” he said of Alibaba’s plan, announced in March, to lend $282 billion to SMEs in 2020.

-It is pattern being repeated in the United States, where technology giants Amazon.com Inc (AMZN.O) and Microsoft Corp (MSFT.O) have been able to weather the coronavirus storm better than smaller peers and concurrently reinforce their position, not only in the market but in the fabric of society itself.
+It is pattern being repeated in the United States, where technology giants Amazon.com Inc and Microsoft Corp have been able to weather the coronavirus storm better than smaller peers and concurrently reinforce their position, not only in the market but in the fabric of society itself.

 But that also signals that big tech companies like Alibaba are only going to get bigger, potentially stifling smaller firms, analysts said.